Kagera Co-operative Union (1990) Limited

 For the farmers under KCU Ltd, knowledge of where coffees goes usually ended at the auction point.

 The visit to KCU Ltd by Fair Trade Original in 1990, (by then known as S.O.S Wereldhandel) stimulated an idea of KCU involvement in direct coffee exports.

-This visit came at a time when prices were disappointingly low due to the collapse of the International Coffee Agreement (ICA) in 1989.
+The visit came at a time when prices were disappointingly low due to the collapse of the International Coffee Agreement (ICA) in 1989

-Those linked to the Fair trade system survived mainly because what they shipped to the market fetched at least the Fair trade minimum price with which one can easily recover costs of production.
+Those linked to Fair Trade System survived mainly because what they shipped to the market fetched at least the Fair Trade minimum price with which one can easily recover costs of production.